olulesi/sei-project-3/README.md

 ## Wins
 * *Working with my Team*: I loved working with all my team members we had the patience to help each other whenever and the work rate to give an extra hour I couldn’t have been happier with the group of individuals I worked with.
 * *Website design*: We came together with a well thought out concept that showed throughout the website the styling was consistent and professional which we target we set for ourselves as a group.
-* *Populating Users with data and seeds*: A major part of our website was making the website feel like it had been used and it wasn’t an unshared site so applying the map and for loop, methods to populate the user data helped to make it a Professional site
+* *Populating Users with data and seeds*: A major part of our website was making the website feel like it had been used and it wasn’t an unshared site so applying the map and for loop, methods to populate the user data helped to make it a Professional site.
-* *Utilising react-stonecutter*: Being able to use the react stonecutter dependency for the grid helped add multiple animations to the explore page improving the aesthetics of the site and helped me build from the animations I was able to do on project 2
+* *Utilising react-stonecutter*: Being able to use the react stonecutter dependency for the grid helped add multiple animations to the explore page improving the aesthetics of the site and helped me build from the animations I was able to do on project 2.

 ## What I Learned
 * *Utilising React 3rd Party packages:* I learnt how to read react package documentation to use their dependency how I wanted with dependencies such as Semantic, react-slick, react-stonecutter and Fakerjs.